 The widening gap between technical job openings and local talent availability slows digital transformation efforts across American and Western European tech industries.
-As a result, 76% of companies choose to outsource their IT function.
+As a result, 76% of companies choose to outsource development teams or their IT function.

-By tapping into the global talent pool, organizations can expand access to qualified tech talent while achieving up to 40% cost savings compared to domestic sourcing.
-For example, average offshore developer rates in Poland are around $25 per hour, whereas hiring experienced developers in the USA will cost $58 hourly.
-These cost differences highlight the growing appeal of international talent sourcing across different regions.
+By tapping into the global talent pool, organizations can expand access to qualified tech talent while achieving significant cost savings up to 40% compared to domestic sourcing.
+For example, average offshore developer rates in Poland are around $25 per hour, whereas hiring experienced developers in the USA will cost $58 per hour.
+These differences highlight the growing appeal of international talent sourcing across different regions.

 To help companies navigate this complex landscape, we will explore the peculiarities of the major outsourcing markets – Central and Eastern Europe, Southeast Asia, and Latin America.
-We will also provide offshore software development rates by country and provide insights into the cost of hiring developers across different regions.
-Leveraging this global perspective, organizations can make informed decisions when choosing the outsourcing destination, balancing technical expertise with their budget realities.
+We will also provide offshore software development rates by country, offering insights into the cost of hiring developers across various regions.
+Leveraging this global perspective, organizations can make informed decisions when choosing the outsourcing destination, balancing tech expertise with their budget realities.

 Key takeaways:

-• Central and Eastern Europe offers an optimal balance of cost and quality, making it a popular destination for IT project outsourcing.
+- Central and Eastern Europe offers an optimal balance of outsourcing rates and quality, making it a popular destination for IT project outsourcing.

-• Asia has the largest talent pool and lower rates, but challenges like time zone differences and varying quality standards can make managing outsourcing projects more complex for businesses in other regions.
+- Asia has the largest tech talent pool and lower rates, but challenges like time zone differences and varying quality standards can make managing outsourcing projects more complex for businesses in other regions.

-• Latin America has become particularly attractive for North American companies due to minimal time zone differences and competitive rates.
+- Latin America has become particularly attractive for North American companies due to minimal time zone differences and competitive outsourcing rates.

 Offshore software development rates in Central and Eastern Europe